FranckyU/YepSlider/README.md

 - Rewriting the plugin in coffee (Does it make sense ?)
 - Making examples folder in this repo
-- Setting the minimal CSS rules to make it easy to handle

 ### CONCLUSION